lowepowerlab/protocols/git_and_github.md

 xxx fix this
 1. xxx[Download `Atom`](https://atom.io).
 1. xxxInstall Atom (or move to `Applications` folder on Mac).
-1. Install Visual Studio code extensions like `Code Spell Checker`, ...
+1. Install Visual Studio code extensions like `Code Spell Checker`, `Excel Viewer`, ...

 ### Install Git on your computer